audy/Grape/readme.md

 aka: Why am I still using BLAST?
 aaka: Why is the computer lab so hot?

 ## Requirements:

 1. Ruby 1.8.7
-2. megablast 2.2.20 (the old and fast one)
+2. megablast 2.2.25 (downloaded automagically)
 3. A room full of idle iMacs

 ## Okay great but how do I use this thing?